yooniv3rsity/class-transformer/README.md

 Circular references are ignored.
 For example, if you are transforming class `User` that contains property `photos` with type of `Photo`, and `Photo` contains link `user` to its parent `User`, then `user` will be ignored during transformation.
-Circular references are not ignored only during `classToClass` operation.
+Circular references are not ignored only during `instanceToInstance` operation.

 ## Example with Angular2[⬆](#table-of-contents)